Native Linux Microcontainers

 Overview

 The Joblet Persistence Service (persist) is a dedicated microservice that handles historical storage and querying of job logs and metrics.
-It runs as a subprocess of the main joblet daemon and provides durable storage with support for multiple storage backends including local filesystem and AWS CloudWatch.
+It runs as a subprocess of the main joblet daemon and provides durable storage with support for multiple storage backends including local filesystem, AWS CloudWatch, and AWS S3.

 Architecture